Student and Family Support

 - Receive educational services comparable to those provided to other students, according to your children’s needs.

-If you believe you or someone you know meets these requirements, please refer to the McKinney-Vento Liaison Contact List.
+If you believe you or someone you know meets these requirements, please refer to the McKinney-Vento Contact List to connect with a district liaison in your area.